-The sweet pungent flavor of garlic, the spiciness of a serano chili, the clean fresh flavors of lemon, lime and orange, along with a handful of cilantro all taking a quick whirl in the blender to create a wonderful mix of clean fresh flavors to marinate steak for tacos.
-It really doesn’t get easier than that to turn a simple piece of meat into a deliciously marvelous meal.
+The sweet pungent flavor of garlic, spiciness of a serrano chili, along with the clean fresh flavors of lemon, lime and orange juice, along with a handful of cilantro is all it takes to turn a simple piece of meat into a deliciously marvelous meal.

 If skirt steak is not available, flank would be a great alternative.
 Another alternative would be to marinate a pork shoulder and roast it slow and low for a pulled pork option (maybe that’s another blog post).

 This marinade is more sweet than tangy.
 When I made the Carnes Asadas it had more of a tangy flavor due to the amount of lime juice that was used.
 This time I had plenty of limes but discovered that I had quite a few oranges that needed to be used up, as well as, a lemon sitting in my fridge that I had removed the zest from for a previous meal and needed to use the juice.
 So I took a chance and tweaked the recipe according to what I needed to use up in my fridge.

 My husband liked this version better.
 It still had a nice tang to it but with a more balanced flavor than the traditional version.
 So take a look at both recipes and decide which mojo marinade would please your palate.